nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * A new deadline for the project.
     * **Default:** *Existing deadline or 'No Deadline'*

-Each of these arguments, if specified, will be used to (paritially) update the target project.
+Each of these arguments, if specified, will be used to update the target project.

 <div markdown="span" class="alert alert-success">